tpetzoldt/covid/README.md

     * [epirecipes](http://epirecip.es/epicookbook/) A cookbook of epidemiological models with code in R, Python and Julia
     * vejmelkam's [list of covid19-models](https://github.com/vejmelkam/covid19-models/)
     * "[Top 15 R resources on Novel COVID-19 Coronavirus](https://towardsdatascience.com/top-5-r-resources-on-covid-19-coronavirus-1d4c8df6d85f)" from Antoine Soetewey

+### Important notes

+* The material presented here aims to improve **understanding** of the COVID-19 outbreak.
+However, all model results have to be interpreted with great respect and care.
-* [Contagiousness of COVID-19 Part I: Improvements of Mathematical Fitting](https://blog.ephorie.de/contagiousness-of-covid-19-part-i-improvements-of-mathematical-fitting-guest-post): a blog post of Martijn Weterings who discusses parameter fitting and found out that "COVID-19" is "a data epidemic"
+* If you want to fit such a model to data, read the blog post of Martijn Weterings: [Contagiousness of COVID-19 Part I: Improvements of Mathematical Fitting](https://blog.ephorie.de/contagiousness-of-covid-19-part-i-improvements-of-mathematical-fitting-guest-post), who found out that "COVID-19" is "a data epidemic" and discusses mathematical reasons why fitting such models is inherently difficult.
+* In case of doubt, read the opinion paper of Steinman, P. et al. (2020): [Don’t try to predict COVID-19.
+If you must, use Deep Uncertainty methods](https://rofasss.org/2020/04/17/deep-uncertainty/).

 ## Some R code snippets to plot the JHU data